Neonalig/CmdPlayRandom/README.md

 ## Installation
 Get the [latest release](../../../releases/tag/CmdPlayRandom/latest) from the [Releases](../../../releases) tab, and extract the `PlayRandom.exe` executable to a known location.
-This location must then be [added to the PATH environment variable](adding-the-program-to-path).
+<br/>This location must then be [added to the PATH environment variable](adding-the-program-to-path).

 ## Manual Installation
 1. Clone this repository using your preferred method (`git clone`, [GitHub Desktop](https://desktop.github.com/), [GitKraken](https://gitkraken.com/), and so on...)